Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

 While clinical data can serve as boundary objects to help anchor interdisciplinary discussions, persistent linguistic or conceptual gaps remain unsolved due to language barriers between specialized domains.
 Within the interdisciplinary teams, there could be individuals who have enough familiarity with both domains and act as ``knowledge brokers''~\cite{kimble2010innovation, lomas2007between, pawlowski2004bridging, meyer2010rise, caccamo2023boundary}.
 These individuals may practice expertise in the intersection of two domains because they might have learned knowledge about the other domain from their prior interdisciplinary collaboration experience or have gone through expert training in both disciplines.
 These people serve as critical communication mediators by spotting misunderstandings and translating specialized knowledge into a format that can be uniformly understandable to both parties.
-Our analysis identified three key characteristics and skills that effective knowledge brokers must possess.
+Our thematic analysis identified three coping strategies that were effectively utilized by knowledge brokers.